 - Use photo shooting techniques particular to documentary photography

 - Use DSLR settings effectively

 - Be able to develop a personal project

-- Edit and retouch your own photographs using postproduction tools
+- Edit your own photographs using postproduction tools

 - Be aware of ethics in documentary photography

 Who is Introduction to Documentary Photography (Online Short Course) for?

 Photographers and enthusiasts with an interest in documentary photography for a personal or professional portfolio or looking to commence a career as a documentary photographer.
 You may be interested in developing your work for a book, editorial publications, galleries, commercial work or to record your personal travels and journeys.Level: Beginner/Intermediate.
 You should have basic computer knowledge and be able to use a camera competently.